-- Configure Policies to create, edit or delete policies
+- Configure Policies: Create, edit or delete policies

-- Configure Health Rules to create, edit, or delete health rules
+- Configure Health Rules: Create, edit, or delete health rules

-- Configure Actions to create, edit, or delete actions on agent properties UI
+- Configure Actions: Create, edit, or delete actions on agent properties UI

-- Configure Actions to create, edit, or delete email digests
+- Configure Actions: Create, edit, or delete email digests

 Alert and Respond Policy Structure